 It is highly unlikely that this would ever happen but if for any reason you are not satisfied with your Milestone Kitchen, you may return it within 30 days in the same condition that you received it, for an exchange or full refund, less shipping and handling.
 Please return your purchase to the Milestone Factory in KZN.

 Units with basins will require plumbing and some might need basic electrical work, but most are free to move as you wish.
-Wall units are simply attached to the wall in much the same way as a framed picture is.
+Wall units will need to be attached to the wall in much the same way as a framed picture is.
 This is the way kitchens used to be, back in the day.
 Wooden tops will need to be sealed as soon as possible, how you seal your tops depends on the type of finish you prefer.

-No, you can have your units standing on whatever you like be it legs, castors wheels (there are two options for castors - 80mm which are 100mm off the ground and 100mm which are 130mm off the ground), a plinth or a recessed plinth.
+You can have your units standing on whatever you like be it legs, castors wheels (there are two options for castors - 80mm which are 100mm off the ground and 100mm which are 130mm off the ground), a plinth or a recessed plinth.

 Unit on legs